 The right comments and behaviors can make peers stop, think, consider the consequences, and even move on.
+Those seconds are crucial and enough to stop the bullying or mobilize other students to step in and help.

 Bystanders can make a difference.
-They can be mobilized to step in and reduce bullying-that is if they are taught how.
-It's up to us to show students safe ways to do so, support and believe them, and then acknowledge their courageous efforts.
+They can be mobilized to

+step in and reduce bullying-that is if they are taught how.

+But it's up to adults to show students safe ways to do so, help them practice those strategies so they are comfortable using them in the real world, and then support and believe them and acknowledge their courageous efforts.

-160,000 students today skipped school because of peer intimidation and bullying.
+Hundreds of students today skipped school because of peer intimidation and bullying.
 It's time to rethink our strategies and teach bystanders how to step in safely and speak out against peer cruelty.